hantsy/jakartaee11-sandbox/docs/concurrency.md

 Unfortunately, the current `@Schedule` design has a few rough edges:
 - It requires an external invocation to trigger scheduled tasks.
-It can not start automatically. see: [jakartaee/concurrency#624](https://github.com/jakartaee/concurrency/issues/624)
+That means it can not start automatically. see: [jakartaee/concurrency#624](https://github.com/jakartaee/concurrency/issues/624)
 - It is expressed as a nested `runAt` attribute inside `@Asynchronous`, which some find unintuitive.
 - Its attributes are not aligned with modern equivalents in frameworks such as Quarkus and Spring.
 - There is no clear replacement for the legacy timeout callback pattern for handling schedule timeouts.